 Jimmy Buffet’s Margaritaville is one of the most popular things to do on the island, offers a swim up bar, and no matter the time of day, there will always be some kind of dance or drinking contest taking place.
 They do not seem very concerned about the age of participants, but you can win t-shirts and free drinks just for participating.
 Unless you are on a land trip in the Caymans, I would say skip the very pricey and average food.

 Have you ever wanted to go to hell?
 Probably not, but just for the fun of it, how about a visit to the town with its namesake.
-Hell, a cheesy little town in Grand Cayman, is where sending quintessential postcards and pictures of being in “Hell” are all the rage.
+Hell, a cheesy little town in Grand Cayman is where sending quintessential postcards and pictures of being in “Hell” are all the rage.
 Jagged limestone formations resembling flames jut up from the ground.
 Hell is located a short drive from Georgetown.
 This is a must for the first time visitor.

 Swim with a dolphin is another great crowd pleaser and though I have not done it, we were able to visit the facility and see it action.
 This is an expensive activity and from what I saw, it seems you get to swim back and forth, maybe twice, holding on to the dolphin, and pet them.
-Everyone seems to love it though, so maybe some time I will add to my list.
-The flowers on Grand Cayman are succulent and must be photographed.
+Everyone seems to love it though, so maybe sometime I will add to my list.
+The vibrant flowers on Grand Cayman are succulent and must be photographed.

 Grand Cayman Island Fun Facts:

 FYI: I was at Grand Cayman with some friends who had all been there before.
 We ended up hiring a tour guide at the taxi stand, Frenchy, who took us to all the sites.
 We got a behind the scenes, so to speak, tasting tour at the Rum Factory and Rum Cake Factory, and to watch the Swim with a Dolphin, and other tourist places.
 We had our guide drop us off at Seven Mile Beach, then paid for a taxi back to the pier at the end of the day.
-This was a huge savings and we could write our own itinerary; plus Frenchy was a blast!
+This was a huge saving and we could write our own itinerary; plus Frenchy was a blast!

-FYI: The Cayman Island flag pairs British Union Jack with Cayman Islands crest against a dark blue flag.
+FYI: The Cayman Island flag pairs British Union Jack with the Cayman Islands crest against a dark blue flag.

 TIP: Cuban cigars are popular here so treat yourself and take one back to enjoy on the cruise ship.